TANZA: History

-For about two years the HMV (NZ) Ltd. had been supplying the New Plymouth and Dannevirke Columbus shops with records for retail sale and although RCNZ was hopeful that further shops might be included this was not to be the case and in mid 1948 the supply agreement was cancelled.
+For about two years the His Master's Voice (NZ) Ltd. had been supplying the New Plymouth and Dannevirke Columbus shops with records for retail sale and although RCNZ was hopeful that further shops might be included this was not to be the case and in mid 1948 the supply agreement was cancelled.
 It was this action that prompted RCNZ to set up their pressing plant as quickly as possible and by the end of 1948 they were able to press records from stampers supplied by Australian Record Company (ARC) and by early 1949 they were able to process their own originals and the first was "Blue Smoke".

 The parent company RCNZ was bought by PYE Industries of Auckland about 1958.
-The Wellington studio was purchased by HMV NZ (later EMI NZ) in 1962.
+The Wellington studio was purchased by His Master's Voice NZ (later EMI NZ) in 1962.

 Recordings

 "Blue Smoke" TANZA Green Label 1, was recorded by Pixie Williams and the Ruru Karaitiana Quintette.
 The song though labeled as recorded 3 October 1948, was actually recorded February 1949 and released about March/April 1949; it sold over 50,000 copies.
 The second TANZA record was Paekakariki: The land of the Tiki by Ken Avery.
 Other artists recorded included The Tumbleweeds, the Star Dusters, Pat McMinn, Esme Stephens, Crombie Murdoch and jazz vocalist Mavis Rivers.
 About 300 78s were pressed (excluding private recordings), plus 31 45s (26 & 5 EP) and 4 LPs (3 10” & 1 12”).
 The original concept of recording advertisements and distributing them to radio stations on vinyl discs proved to be a major success and some 4250 single side discs were produced in the seven years that TANZA studios were operating, an average of 12 per week.

 Stan Dallas became the studio manager and engineer and was assisted by John Shears initially.
 Others involved were Tony Hall (record pressing manager), John Shears (copyrights and marketing), Jack Christie (copyrights), Terry Petersen (assistant to Stan Dallas), Tony Small (studio assistant), and Graeme Thompson (process).